Baltimore Art Attractions

 There’s plenty more to enjoy outside the city of Baltimore.
 In Potomac, don’t miss the Glenstone Museum.
 The museum is a tribute to art, nature and architecture working together.
 There is plenty to see when you walk the grounds—between the outdoor spaces with larger-than-life sculptures and the indoor galleries with walls upon walls of wonder, the museum houses more than 1,300 post-World War II pieces to admire.
 Follow trails that lead you around the grounds to catch them all!

 You’ll also want to catch a performance at The Avalon Theatre in Easton—often called the “Showplace of the Eastern Shore.”
 Leaded glass doors at every entrance, an 18-foot dome with 148 lights and a 300-pipe electro-pneumatic organ provide pizzazz.
 Performances include everything from stand up comedy to theatrical performances and musicals.
 For something a bit more Broadway, try Toby’s Dinner Theatre in Columbia.
 In-the-round staging provides great views; no seat is more than 30 feet from the stage.

 If you prefer your performing arts sans script—the Old Line State is also home to rockin' music venues.
-Check out our indoor concert halls and outdoor pavillions!
+Find out where to go for live music in Maryland!

 Annmarie Sculpture Garden

 In Southern Maryland, catch a one-of-a-kind art experience.
 See sculptures dotting the forest landscape at the Annmarie Sculpture Garden & Arts Center in Dowell in Southern Maryland.
 Explore the indoor museum, outdoor gallery and fairy garden.